microsoft/BotFramework-WebChat/README.md

 * `Chat` largely follows the Redux architecture laid out in [this video series](https://egghead.io/lessons/javascript-redux-the-single-immutable-state-tree)
 * To handle async side effects of Redux actions, `Chat` uses `Epic` from [redux-observable](https://redux-observable.js.org) - here's a [video introduction](https://www.youtube.com/watch?v=sF5-V-Szo0c)
 * Underlying `redux-observable` (and also [DirectLineJS](https://github.com/microsoft/botframework-directlinejs)) is the `RxJS` library, which implements the Observable pattern for wrangling async.
 A minimal grasp of `RxJS` is key to understanding Web Chat's plumbing.

-### Markdown

-Web Chat uses [markdown-it](https://markdown-it.github.io/) for markdown rendering.
-Markdown-it offers many rendering [options](https://github.com/markdown-it/markdown-it#init-with-presets-and-options), such as HTML rendering within markdown.
-You can change these options in `/src/FormattedText.tsx` in your own build of Web Chat.

-### Contributing

-If you feel your change might benefit the community, please submit a [pull request](https://github.com/Microsoft/BotFramework-WebChat/pulls).

-## Advanced Web Chat

-### Direct Line and DirectLineJS

-Web Chat communicates with your bot using the [Direct Line 3.0](https://docs.botframework.com/en-us/restapi/directline3/) protocol.
-Web Chat's implementation of this protocol is called [DirectLineJS](https://github.com/microsoft/botframework-directlinejs) and can be installed and used independently of Web Chat if you want to create your own user experience.

-#### Direct Line fundamentals

-Web Chat exchanges *activities* with the bot.
-The most common activity type is 'message', but there is also 'typing', and 'event'.
-For more information on how to use 'event' activities, see [The Backchannel](#the-backchannel).

-#### Named Direct Line endpoint

-If you wish to point to a specific URL for Direct Line (such as a region-specific endpoint), pass it to DirectLine as `domain: direct_line_url`.

-#### Secrets versus Tokens

-If you don't want to publish your Direct Line Secret (which lets anyone put your bot on their website), exchange that Secret for a Token as detailed in the Direct Line [documentation](https://docs.botframework.com/en-us/restapi/directline3/) and pass it to DirectLine as `token: direct_line_token`.
-If you do choose to pass a Token instead of a Secret, you may need to handle scenarios where Web Chat has become disconnected from the bot and needs a fresh token to reconnect.
-See the DirectLineJS [reconnect](https://github.com/microsoft/botframework-directlinejs#reconnect-to-a-conversation) documentation for a few more details on how to do this.

-#### WebSocket

-DirectLineJS defaults to WebSocket for receiving messages from the bot.
-If WebSocket is not available, it will use GET polling.
-You can force it to use GET polling by passing `webSocket: false` in the options you pass to DirectLine.

-Note: the standard Web Chat channel does not currently use WebSocket, which is a compelling reason to use this project.

-### Typing

-Web Chat currently defaults to *not* sending 'typing' activities to the bot when the user is typing.
-If your bot would find it useful to receive these, pass `sendTyping: true` in the options to `App`/`Chat`.
-In the future this feature may be enabled by default, so set `sendTyping: false` if you want to make sure to disable it.

-### User identity

-You can supply Web Chat with the id (and, optionally, a friendly name) of the current user by passing `user: { id: user_id, name: user_name }` to `App`/`Chat`.
-This object is passed with every activity sent from Web Chat to the bot, which means it is not available to the bot *before* any activities are sent.
-See [The Backchannel](#the-backchannel) to find out how your web page can programmatically send non-message activities to the bot.

-### Replacing DirectLineJS

-You can give Web Chat any object that implements `IBotConnection` by passing `botConnection: your_directline_replacement` to `App`/`Chat`.

 ### The Backchannel